unicode-org/icu-docker/README.md

   **Important:** The script `sort-out-dist.sh` may be helpful, but manually adjustments may be needed.

   **Hint:** Review names of files in a previous release such as [Release ICU 72.1](https://github.com/unicode-org/icu/releases/tag/release-72-1) to check if renaming was successful.
-If not, perform manual renaming as needed.
+If not, change file names as needed.

   ```
   ./sort-out-dist.sh